rene3phillips/tosh_tools/README.md

    ```bash
    tt
    ```
-2. You might see a menu like this:
+2. You will see a menu that looks like this:
    ```
    1. Alarm Clock
    2. Calculator